 A simple donate button, credit card options, and a checkout page used to get the job done.
 Now, people are switching to options that let them send money without digging around for their card and keying in 20-plus numbers.
 Venmo, a peer-to-peer payment service, is one popular option that’s growing this trend.

-So, the nonprofits that make mobile giving effortless are the ones with the power to maximize their donations.
-In this article, we’ll go over what you need to know about Venmo for nonprofits — how Venmo works, who uses it, and how to incorporate it into your fundraising.
+The nonprofits that make giving online effortless are the ones with the flexibility to meet donors where they are.
+In this article, we’ll go over what you need to know about Venmo for nonprofits — how Venmo works, why nonprofits should use it, and how to incorporate it into your fundraising.

 What’s Venmo and how does it work?

 Venmo is a peer-to-peer (P2P) mobile payment service that allows account holders to transfer money to other account holders.
 It’s a convenient way to pay people back, from friends and family to classmates and co-workers.

 Venmo works by linking user accounts to a bank account, credit card, or debit card.
 After that, users can send and request Venmo payments with a few taps.
 They can cash out their Venmo funds and send them straight to their bank account.
 Or, they can leave funds in their account so it’s quick and easy to split the tab at a restaurant, send birthday money, divide up rent and utilities, or split their Uber fare.

 The innovative service — which became part of PayPal’s portfolio when the payment service was acquired by Braintree in 2013 — revealed it had over 40 million unique users in 2019.
 That number is only expected to rise.

 The majority of Venmo users are people under the age of 50 and based in the United States.
 In particular, millennials (born between 1981 and 1996) and Gen Zers (born between 1997 and 2012) have flocked to Venmo’s payment app as the go-to for their payment processing needs.